SkylineCommunications/SLC-AS-Example_InteractiveAutomationScriptToolkit/README.md

 This repository contains examples of interactive automation scripts using the [Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit NuGet package](https://www.nuget.org/packages/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit).

-The goal of these examples is to answer frequently asked questions, showcase certain functionalities and inspire users to create their own automation scripts.
+The goal of these examples is to answer frequently asked questions, showcase certain functionalities, and inspire users to create their own automation scripts.

-This package can be deployed straight to your cloud connected DataMiner system from the [DataMiner Catalog](https://catalog.dataminer.services/).
+This package can be deployed straight to your DataMiner system from the [DataMiner Catalog](https://catalog.dataminer.services/details/automation-script/5967).

 ### About DataMiner

 DataMiner is a transformational platform that provides vendor-independent control and monitoring of devices and services.
 Out of the box and by design, it addresses key challenges such as security, complexity, multi-cloud, and much more.
 It has a pronounced open architecture and powerful capabilities enabling users to evolve easily and continuously.

 The foundation of DataMiner is its powerful and versatile data acquisition and control layer.
-With DataMiner, there are no restrictions to what data users can access.
-Data sources may reside on premises, in the cloud, or in a hybrid setup.
+With DataMiner, there are no restrictions on what data users can access.
+Data sources may reside on-premises, in the cloud, or in a hybrid setup.

 A unique catalog of 7000+ connectors already exists.
 In addition, you can leverage DataMiner Development Packages to build your own connectors (also known as "protocols" or "drivers").